 Captain Robert Falcon Scott is a legend of Antarctic Exploration.
 Perhaps more famous for his death and the mistakes that he made leading up to it, rather than his achievements and career.
+Like his contemporary, Sir Ernest Henry Shackleton, Scott’s dedication to exploring the Antarctic is both inspiring and heartbreaking.
 Who was this man?
 What made his name virtually inseparable from the history of Antarctic Exploration?

 Captain Robert Falcon Scott – 10 awesome facts you need to know

-6. Scott married Kathleen Bruce in 1907, they met at a private lunch.
+Scott and Kathleen met at a private lunch.
 She was a socialite and cosmopolitan.
 They married in September 1908.
 They had one son, Peter – who later founded the World Wide Fund for Nature or WWF.

 Scott arrived at the pole to find he was beaten by just 5 weeks to the pole by Roald Amundsen – The Norwegian explorer.

 Scott died on his return back to his camp after reaching the pole.
 He died on the 29th of March and his final diary entry read:

 We took risks.
 We knew we took them; things have come out against us, and therefore we have no cause for complaint, but bow to the will of Providence, determined still to do our best to the last ..
 Had we lived, I should have had a tale to tell of the hardihood, endurance, and courage of my companions which would have stirred the heart of each and every Englishman.
 These rough notes and our dead bodies tell the tale, but surely, surely, a great rich country like ours will see that those who are dependent on us are properly provided for.

 10. News of Scott’s death reached the world on the 10th of February, 1913.